Cinnabunnies Recipe + FREE Kid-Friendly Mailed Cookbook

 Get FREE recipe books from Gooseberry Patch and Sun Maid raisins.

-- You can request the first cookbook (mailed to you or for download): Gooseberry Patch Kid-Friendly Recipes with Sun-Maid® Raisins & Dried Fruit
+- You can get the first cookbook: Gooseberry Patch Kid-Friendly Recipes with Sun-Maid® Raisins & Dried Fruit

 - And, you can also download the FREE Cookbook: Gooseberry Patch Fall Favorites with Sun-Maid® Raisins & Dried Fruit

 To receive the Kid-Friendly Recipes Cookbook, please fill in the information in link above .
 No purchase necessary.
-Allow 4 weeks for delivery.
 Subject to withdrawal without notice, limit 1 per address.
 U.S. & Canada addresses only.

 If the mailed book is gone, you can still download a free PDF of it!